 Read Chapter 18 “The Corporate Government”

-After the 1% relocated to the Above, the life in Down Below became unimaginably tough.
+After the 1% successfully relocated to the Above, the life in the Down Below became unimaginably tough.
 The natural disasters, untreated illnesses and infections followed by long spells of starvation shrank the Old World’s population drastically.
 The corporate farmers struggled to provide enough food for the Above, not to mention producing any nutritious foods for those, who stayed behind.

 Obsessed with monopolies, the Old World’s government made growing food in small garden and houses illegal and punishable by life imprisonment in the work camp if caught.
 But many people had no other alternative but to disobey the rules the Corporate Government carelessly implemented and tried to grow whatever they could.
 Even though the Corporate Government moved to the Above, they had no intention of allowing Down Below to slip away from their grip.
 A massive surveillance program that was already in place was intensified giving Down Below army almost unlimited powers.
 With the help of their faithful drones, the military closely monitored all activities for signs of disobedience.
 Little they knew that under their very noses resistance was growing.